P.S.: All Cape Town beaches are now open to public again following the most recent government guidelines.

 I loved Camps Bay Beach the minute I set eyes on it!

-If you’re looking for Cape Town beaches that provide unique experience, Boulders Beach should be on the top of your list.
+If you’re looking beaches in Cape Town that provide unique experiences, Boulders Beach should be on the top of your list.

 This soft-sand and crystal-clear water beach is known worldwide for being home to a large colony of endangered African penguins and the only place in the world where you can get close to these cute animals.

 The sheltered beach with inlets between ancient boulders has wheelchair-friendly boardwalks that allow visitors to observe its famous inhabitants whilst protecting their nesting and chicks.